zaphosting/docs/docs/vserver-linux-ts6.md

 ---
 id: vserver-linux-ts6
 title: "VPS: Setup Teamspeak 6 Server on your Linux VPS"
-description: "Information on how to setup Teamspeak 6 Serveron your Linux VPS from ZAP-Hosting"
+description: "Discover how to set up and optimize the TeamSpeak 6 Server for reliable hosting and performance → Learn more now"
 sidebar_label: Install Teamspeak 6 Server
 services:
   - vserver